 A clear, dedicated area is required for guinea pig floor time.
 The area needs to be away from other pets and is safe for your guinea pig to run around.
 Some people have a whole room dedicated to their guinea pigs and so the guinea pigs are able to run free after the room has been safeguarded.

-If you don’t have a whole room to spare then you can make a playpen from cardboard boxes, use a large easily manipulated cage or if your stuck for space, buy a Ensure whichever form of playpen you choose that your guinea pigs are in a draft-free area and they are protected from loud noises.
+If you don’t have a whole room to spare then you can make a playpen from cardboard boxes, use a large or if your stuck for space, buy a Ensure whichever form of playpen you choose that your guinea pigs are in a draft-free area and they are protected from loud noises.

 How to set up for guinea pig play.